 Although Google Sheets doesn't have specific shortcut keys for zooming, you can still use Ctrl + - to zoom out or navigate through Chrome's menu options by selecting View > Zoom Out.

 Learning how to zoom out on Google Sheets can significantly improve your workflow.
-However, Sourcetable makes answering these kinds of questions even easier.
+However, there's an easier way to handle spreadsheet tasks.